Social

 Coffee Talks

-Equitrans’ Coffee Talks give employees an opportunity to learn about business-related topics at a department level.
+Equitrans’ Coffee Talks give employees an opportunity to learn about business-related topics at the department level.
 These sessions encourage networking and allow employees to learn about the various roles, groups, and projects within Equitrans.

 Spotlight — Employee Recognition